spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 <!--CloudFoundry-->

-**TODO Replace ghillerts repo with a Spring repo or use maven central**

 Spring Cloud Data Flow supports maven, http, and docker resources for local deployments.
 For this example we will use a http resource.
 The URI for a https is of the form `https://<web-path>/<artifactName>-<version>.jar`.
 Spring Cloud Data Flow will then pull the artifact from the https URI.

 The Https URI for the sample app is: